heylohousing/yourkeys-python-client/docs/HealthCheckApi.md

 # configuration.api_key_prefix['Bearer'] = 'Bearer'

 # Enter a context with an instance of the API client
-with openapi_client.ApiClient(configuration) as api_client:
+with yk_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = health_check_api.HealthCheckApi(api_client)

     # example, this endpoint has no required or optional parameters
     try:
         api_instance.api_health_check_get()
-    except openapi_client.ApiException as e:
+    except yk_client.ApiException as e:
         print("Exception when calling HealthCheckApi->api_health_check_get: %s\n" % e)
 ```